 “In the IEB, each team receives a set of cases which raise issues in practical and professional ethics in advance of the competition and prepare an analysis of each case.
 At the competition, a moderator poses questions, based on a case taken from that set, to teams of three to five students.
 Questions may concern ethical problems on wide ranging topics, such as the classroom (e.g. cheating or plagiarism), personal relationships (e.g. dating or friendship), professional ethics (e.g. engineering, law, medicine), or social and political ethics (e.g. free speech, gun control, etc.) A panel of judges may probe the teams for further justifications and evaluates answers.
 Rating criteria are intelligibility, focus on ethically relevant considerations, avoidance of ethical irrelevance, and deliberative thoughtfulness.”

 Rare among forensics events, the IEB tournament schedule consists of two and only two tournaments.
 Regional qualifying tournaments are held in November and the top 32 teams in the nation advance to the national championship in March.
-Since there are no tournaments prior to the regional tournament, students on the Ethics Bowl team will be doing a great many practice rounds on campus to get ready for the qualifying tournament.
+Since there are no tournaments prior to the regional tournament, students on the Ethics Bowl team do a great many practice rounds on campus to get ready for the qualifying tournament.

 More information on this competition may be found at: